One law for me, another for you

-The only freedom the people of Scotland can get is through the struggle to regain the civil rights we don’t have but English do, and all those we have lost and should care so much that we’ve forfeited.
+Freedom for the people of Scotland is attained through the struggle to regain the civil rights we don’t have but English do, and all those we have lost and should care so much that we’ve forfeited.

 Handball not football

 Scotland is allowed the small things, the also ran, the junior sports event, the touring production, the amateur show, the provincial television station, a parliament with next to no economic power.
 The charade does not make us feel we are a proper nation.

 Westminster warns they will punish us if we use the very pound sterling we helped create, or they will place border controls to corral us if we resist their rule, or they will fine us, reduce the allowance they give us from our taxes if we do anything they dislike.
 And then they have the effrontery to demand they know what it is that makes us feel we are constrained or oppressed.